-Headstart is a 12-month programme that includes monthly study days, supervision on clinical areas, 1:1 coaching and action learning sets to help you develop each other.
+Headstart is a 12-month programme that includes monthly study days, supervision on clinical areas, 1:1 coaching and action learning sets.

 It is available for all newly registered nurses and midwives or those returning to acute care after a period of time.

 - Allocated preceptor to support each newly qualified nurse

 - Monthly meetings with preceptor to review progress and identify and arrange any additional support or experiential opportunities as required.

 - Mandatory monthly study days

 - Use of Elsevier Clinical Skills online